suffolklibraries/sljekyll/_events/kesgrave-2019-02-20-lego.md

 Join us for a Harry Potter themed Lego session.
 Have a go at creating Hogwarts or a Fantastic Beast!

 Attendees also have the opportunity to purchase raffle tickets for the chance to win Harry Potter themed prizes.
 All funds to the library.

+**Sessions are limited to 25, so advance booking by contacting the library is essential.**